dirakx1/Jenkins/README.md

 * Use comand line tools instead of groovy tools for XML and JSON parsing
 * Try to use external scripts and tools insted of groovy
 * Reduce number of steps in pipeline
+* Try to use Configuration as a code plugins.